ibm-learning-skills-dev/LearningKubeApp/README.md

 	- API-Server org: `<org-name>`
 	- API-Server catalog: `bluecompute-<suffix>`

+3. Modify manifest.yml and change in the file the name and host parameters into `web-app-<suffix>`:

+		cd ..
+		vi manifest.yml

-3. Push the application to Bluemix
+4. Push the application to Bluemix

 		bx app push

-4. Test the application
+5. Test the application, go to `http://web-app-<suffix>.mybluemix.net`